Skip to content

 pip install tensora

 Tensora is tested on Linux, Mac, and Windows.
-Everything works on Linux and Mac.
-The tensora[taco] and tensora[cffi] extras do not work on Windows.
+The CFFI backend is not available on Windows.

 Hello world